dubeyrahul/dubeyrahul.github.io/posts/llms/attention-mechanism.md

 One may ask, why not stack attention heads vertically on top of each other rather than next to each other?
 One neat advantage is that we can achieve similar learning capacity with less cost by laying them out horizontally since it is a single W matrix to learn instead of sequentially learning separate W matrices for each layer.

-Implementation wise, one can essentially create multiple Causal Attention modules and put them in a list such as and compute each head sequentially:
+Implementation wise, one can essentially create multiple Causal Attention modules and put them in a list and compute each head sequentially:

 ```bash{style="background-color:lightsteelblue"}
 # 3 headed causal-attention (CA=causal attention)